For a Few Dollars More

-For a Few Dollars More (Per qualche dollaro in più) is a 1965 Spaghetti Western film directed by Sergio Leone.
-It stars Clint Eastwood and Lee Van Cleef as bounty hunters and Gian Maria Volonté as the primary villain.
+For a Few Dollars More (Per qualche dollaro in più) is a 1965 spaghetti Western film directed by Sergio Leone.
+It stars Clint Eastwood and Lee Van Cleef as bounty hunters, and Gian Maria Volonté as the primary villain.
 Klaus Kinski plays a supporting role as a secondary villain.
 The film was an international co-production between Italy, West Germany, and Spain.
-The film was released in the United States in 1967 and was marketed in the United States as the second installment in the Dollars Trilogy.
+The film was released in the United States in 1967 and was marketed in the United States as the second installment in the Dollars Trilogy, preceded by A Fistful of Dollars (1964) and followed by The Good, the Bad and the Ugly (1966).

 Plot

 A man known as Manco is a bounty hunter, a profession shared by a former army officer, Colonel Douglas Mortimer.
 They separately learn that a ruthless, cold-blooded bank robber, El Indio, has been broken out of prison by his gang, who slaughtered all but one of his jailers.
 While Indio is murdering the family of the man who had captured him, he is shown to carry a musical pocket watch taken from a woman who had shot herself while he was raping her after he had murdered her husband.
 The incident has haunted Indio, and he smokes an addictive drug to cloud his memory.

 Indio plans to rob the Bank of El Paso, which has a disguised safe containing "almost a million dollars."
 Manco arrives in the town and becomes aware of Mortimer, who had arrived earlier.
 He sees Mortimer deliberately insult the hunchback Wild, who is reconnoitering the bank.
-Manco confronts Mortimer, and after the two have studied each other, each ascertaining that the other will not back down, they decide to work together.
+Manco confronts Mortimer, and after the two have studied each other, each ascertains that the other will not back down, so they decide to work together.
 Mortimer persuades Manco to join Indio's gang and "get him between two fires."
-Manco achieves this by freeing a friend of Indio from prison despite Indio's suspicions.
+Manco achieves this by freeing a friend of Indio's from prison despite Indio's suspicions.

 Indio sends Manco and three others to rob the bank in nearby Santa Cruz.
 Manco guns down the three bandits and sends a false telegraphic alarm to rouse the El Paso sheriff and his posse, who ride to Santa Cruz.
-The gang blasts the wall at the rear of the El Paso bank and steals the safe but is unable to open it.
+The gang blasts the wall at the rear of the El Paso bank and steals the safe, but they are unable to open it.
 Groggy is angry when Manco is the only one to return from Santa Cruz, but Indio accepts Manco's version of events thanks to Mortimer having given Manco a convincing neck wound.
-The gang ride to the small border town of Agua Caliente where Mortimer, who had anticipated their destination, is waiting.
+The gang rides to the small border town of Agua Caliente, where Mortimer, who had anticipated their destination, is waiting.
 Wild recognizes Mortimer, forcing a showdown that results in the hunchback's death, whereafter Mortimer offers his services to Indio to crack open the safe without using explosives.
 Indio locks the money in a strongbox and says the loot will be divided after a month.